byuitechops/for-the-strength-of-developers/Introduction/help.md

                 * Under certain permissions, you are allowed to use someone else's work.
                 * Teaching or using copies for educational purposes is not an infringement of copyright.
 In many cases we are teaching but since this office is on the business side of the University, the purpose could be for business purposes.
             3. Nate Wise
+                * Digital Content & Intellectual Property Rights faculty member at BYU-Idaho.
+If you have any serious concerns, get in contact with him.
             4. Risk assessment
                 * Spirit of the Law - trying to do the right thing the right way with the code as the license was written.
                 * Letter of the Law - following the law as it is written